BeeeWall/SnakePlus/README.md

-## (IN DEVELOPMENT, CURRENTLY JUST A COPY)
+## (IN DEVELOPMENT, CURRENTLY VERY UNSTABLE)

 ## Snake+

-This is a copy of JDStraughan's [htm5-snake](https://github.com/JDStraughan/html5-snake) with extra features not found in real snake, such as a (basic) AI snake that often kills itself, and two (and hopefully more eventually) food pellets at once.
+This is a fork of JDStraughan's [htm5-snake](https://github.com/JDStraughan/html5-snake) with extra features not found in real snake, such as a (basic) AI snake that often kills itself, and two (and hopefully more eventually) food pellets at once.

 ## Install/Play the Game